 Discovery Communications allows viewers to go on safari without ever having to leave their couch.
 It is the world's #1 non-fiction media company, with more than 150 worldwide cable TV networks, including Discovery Channel, Animal Planet, and The Learning Channel (TLC).
 Among its US joint venture networks are The Oprah Winfrey Network (OWN), The Hub, and 3net (the first 24-hour 3D network).
 Discovery Communications reaches more than 2.2 billion subscribers in more than 220 countries.
 In addition, the company offers educational products and services to school; a diverse set of digital media services; and online content through Discovery.com and AnimalPlanet.com.

-The company distributes customized content throughout the US and in more than 200 countries and territories in over 40 languages.
-US networks accounted for more than 60% of revenue in fiscal 2012.
+The company distributes customized content throughout the US and in more than 220 countries and territories in over 40 languages.
+US networks accounted for about 50% of revenue in fiscal 2014.

 Sales and Marketing